mikedane/giraffeacademy.com/content/static-site-generators/hugo/3-installing-hugo-on-mac.md

 ---
 date: 2017-09-07T20:24:11-04:00
 title: "Mac Installation"
-seo_title: "Mac Installation | Hugo | Mike Dane"
+seo_title: "Mac Installation | Hugo | 🦒"
 subheader:
      greeting: Hugo - Static Site Generator
      description: This course covers the basics of using Hugo - Static Site Generator.
 Work your way through the articles and we'll teach you everything you need to know to create a professional and scalable website or blog!
 description: This tutorial covers how to use installing hugo on mac in Hugo -  Static Site Generator.
-author: Mike Dane
+author: 🦒
 image: installing-hugo-on-mac.png
 video: WvhCGlLcrF8
 url: /static-site-generators/hugo/installing-hugo-on-mac/
 weight: 3
 ---

 Often times, trying to install and setup programs can be a mess, either the instructions aren't clear, or there’s too many little things to do that people end up messing up the first time around.
 Luckily, that’s not the case with Hugo.
-Mac Installation is really easy, and Mike Dane is here to guide you through every step.
+Mac Installation is really easy, and 🦒 is here to guide you through every step.

 {{< article-image src="hugo-mac.png" alt="This tutorial will teach you how to install hugo on mac." >}}